Brothers. In Arms. And Out

 For individuals from both communities, coming out reveals to the world their whole and complete self, not a heap of compartmentalized parts.

 Yes, they share the joys that are a result of coming out.
-But both the LGBTQ community and advocates for cannabis legalization also share the pitfalls and unintended consequences that are sometimes a result of coming out.
+But both the LGBTQ community and advocates for cannabis legalization also share the pitfalls and negative consequences that are sometimes a result of coming out.

 Carl Fillichio is a Vice President at Weedmaps.